spruceid/ssx-quickstart/02_storage/README.md

 export default KeplerStorageComponent;
 ```

-Now update the SpruceKitComponent to import the storage component module by adding the following into `my-app/components/SpruceKitComponent.tsx` file:
+Now update the SSXComponent to import the storage component module by adding the following into `my-app/components/SSXComponent.tsx` file:

 ```ts
 "use client";